victoroliverc/ToDo-List/README.md

 # To-do List

 <p> To-do List is a generic task list.
-It can add actions in two different areas that they will store in the browser, this means that if you update or close the page, they will back after open again.</p>
+It can adds actions in two different areas that they will store in the browser, this means that if you update or close the page, they will back after open again.</p>

 <hr>
 <p align="center">